tappi287/usdzconvert_windows/README.md

 # usdzconvert_windows
-Use Apples usdzconvert on Windows or Unix platform
+Use Apples usdzconvert on Windows or Unix platform with pre-built USD library

 This repository contains command line scripts to run Apples `usdzconvert` with pre-built/pre-compiled USD libraries on MS Windows and Unix(tested on Ubuntu 18.04).
 The scripts will create and set appropriate PYTHONPATH and PATH variables so the USD libraries and Apple scripts can locate their dependencies.